Akuli/akuli.github.io/http.md

 ## HTTP responses: what websites send to your browser

-When you go to `http://localhost:12345` with ou Python script running, the browser displays an error.
+When you go to `http://localhost:12345` with our Python script running, the browser displays an error.
-With netcat, the browser waits until you exit netcat (with Ctrl+D or Ctrl+C, and then displays an error.
+With netcat, the browser waits until you exit netcat (with Ctrl+D or Ctrl+C), and then displays an error.
 This is because our server (netcat or Python script) doesn't send a response to the browser that would tell what the browser should display.

 To get an idea of what responses look like, let's do a request to `http://example.com/`.
-We will use port 80 instead of a custom port
 It is a very simple website that just displays a message when you visit it with a browser.
 Let's construct the HTTP request:
+- We will connect to port 80, because there is no custom port specified in `http://example.com/`.
+    Using a custom port would mean that the URL looks like `http://example.com:12345/` instead.
-- A `GET` request to `http://example.com/`, so the first line is `GET / HTTP/1.1`
+- We want to send a `GET` request to `http://example.com/`, so the first line is `GET / HTTP/1.1`
 - We need to send one header, `Host: example.com`.
 We will soon talk about what happens if you send no headers.
 - We will send an empty body, as is typical in `GET` requests.